dylanvu/aichecareers/README.md

 * I made a fake GMail and LinkedIn account and signed up for job postings which get sent to my email and put into a gmail filter
 * Every day, I search in my filter to get new job opportunities and put it into my MongoDB database
 * Once a week, I look through MongoDB, format the listings, and send a message of the week's job opportunities to subscribed channels
+* It's incredibly easy to scale up.
+When you run out of the 20 job alert, create more fake LinkedIn accounts and automatically forward the job postings to the main GMail account.
+The Google Mail API also gets you like 33,000 operations daily.

 ## Adding the Bot
 * Make sure you're an admin